 Size and number of exhibit cases should relate appropriately to the number of insects being displayed for a specified class.
 Cases should be no deeper than 4".
 Exhibitors should note that Entomology exhibits may be placed UPRIGHT for display.
+All displays should be comprised of non-living specimens properly prepared for display.
+Rules for pinning and labeling insects are available at the following site: https://extension.entm.purdue.edu/401Book/default.php?page=home.
+Projects focused on Arachnids (Spiders) should be displayed in Nature: Natural Resources & Outdoor Adventures in the Exploring Your Environment (50257a or 50257b) class.

-Entomology 1 (SF 50183)
+Entomology 1 (SF 50183) Teaming With Insects 1 - Required

-Exhibit 15 or more species representing four or more orders.
+Exhibit 15-29 or more species representing four or more orders.
 The collection must be accurately labeled.
 Exhibitors must also include the Entomology 1 project manual, Teaming With Insects 1, with at least one completed activity for each year enrolled.
-Rules for pinning and labeling insects are available at the following site: